 Introduction.
 Ecosystem service is one of the great interest topics for many scientists and has been on the rise over the past decade (Mcdonough et al 2017).
 Ecosystem services are the benefits that humans derive directly or indirectly from ecosystem functions (Costanza et al 1997; Häyhä & Franzese 2014).
-Ecosystem service is defined as benefits of ecosystems for human wellbeing (Millennium Ecosystem Assessment 2005a; TEEB 2010; Elliff & Kikuchi 2015).
-The concept of ecosystem services is very interesting and challenge caused by: (1) it may assist describing the connection and dependence of humans on nature; and (2) describes how human impacts on ecosystems alter the capacity in providing services, so appropriate policies can be developed (Haines-Young & Potschin 2013).
+Ecosystem service is defined as benefits of ecosystems for human dellbeing (Millennium Ecosystem Assessment 2005; TEEB 2010; Elliff & Kikuchi 2015).
+The concept of ecosystem services is very interesting to study for some reasons: (1) it may assist describing the connection and dependence of humans on nature; and (2) describes how human impacts on ecosystems alter the capacity in providing services, so appropriate policies can be developed (Haines-Young & Potschin 2013).
 Ecosystem is a functional unit of the biological community of animals, plants, microorganisms and non-biological environments that are complex and highly dynamic, and interact with each other (Millennium Ecosystem Assessment 2003).
 The mangrove ecosystem is one of the ecosystems that have various benefits of service for the society welfare but faces the pressures.

-Indonesia is an archipelago country with more than 17,504 islands and about 95,181 km coastline (Kusmana & Sukristijiono 2016).
+Indonesia is an archipelago country with more than 17,504 islands and about 95,181 km coastline (Kusmana & 2 ukristijiono 2016).
 Indonesia has a 3.1-3.7 million hectares mangrove forest area or more than 20% of world's mangrove forests with high species diversity (Giri et al 2011; Kusmana 2015b; Ilman et al 2016).
 Beside that, Potential area to be planted with mangrove species is around 7.8 million hectares (Kusmana 2015b).
-Indonesia's mangrove has a specific function because it lies between the terrestrial and marine ecosystems, and support various types of human needs, especially for local communities in mangrove forests and surrounding areas (Kusmana
+Indonesia's mangrove has specific function because it lies between the terrestrial and marine ecosystems, and support various types of human needs, especially for local communities in mangrove forests and surrounding areas (Kusmana 2015b; Kusmana & Sukristijiono 2016).
+This facts show that the potential of mangrove ecosystem in Indonesia is quite large at this time.